canvasxyz/canvas/docs/6-deploying.md

 # Running & Deploying Peers

-You can run a Canvas application in the browser without connecting to a server, but when you're ready to go live, you'll want to deploy it to a server anyone can connect to.
+You can run an application in the browser without connecting to a server, but when you're ready to go live, you'll want to deploy to a server anyone can connect to.

 ## Preparing for deployment